bdastur/notes/aws/readme.md

 **Enhanced Networking:**
 * Many instances support enhanced networking.
 Enhanced networking reduces impact of virtualization on network performance by enabling a capability called SR-IOV (Single Root I/O Virtualization).
-The result is more PPS, lowercase latency and less jitter.
+The result is more PPS, lower latency and less jitter.
 * Enhanced networking is available only for instances launched in Amazon VPC.

 ### AMIs
 * AMIs define the initial software that will be on an instance when launched.
-* OS, Initial state of any patches, appln or system software.
+* OS, Initial state of any patches, application or system software.

 There are 4 sources:
 * Published by AWS